open-mpic/open-mpic-fastapi-docker/deployment-examples/amazon-ec2/README.md

 `cp config.example.yaml config.yaml`

-Pick a domain name sufix at the prompt that you control which you can use to allocate subdomains to perspectives.
+Pick a domain name suffix at the prompt that you control which you can use to allocate subdomains to perspectives.
 `./configure.py`

 # Tofu apply